🎧 [PLAYBACK: SOUND ON]

 It is also not, as the poster would have you believe, a movie about a woman with no arms and one leg, nor is it the feminist masterpiece some critics revisionistically claim it to be today.

-We’re first introduced to our protagonist, Nomi Malone (“No, me alone,” get it?), as she hitchhikes to Vegas, pulls a blade on her driver, hits jackpot her first time at the slots, subsequently goes broke, gets robbed of every earthly belonging, attempts suicide by traffic, vomits in a parking lot, assaults a basket of French fries and finds a new, lifelong best friend.
+We’re first introduced to our protagonist, Nomi Malone (“No, me alone,” get it?), as she hitchhikes to Vegas, pulls a blade on her driver, hits jackpot her first time at the slots, subsequently goes broke, gets robbed of every earthly belonging, attempts suicide by traffic on the Strip, vomits in a parking lot, assaults a basket of French fries and finds a new, lifelong best friend.

 And that’s just the first seven minutes of the picture.

-Star Elizabeth Berkley, having recently graduated from TV’s Saved by the Bell, gives some of the worst line readings in the history of cinema, certainly for a major theatrical release, enough to spawn a (suprisingly good) musical stage production imitating her performance.
+Star Elizabeth Berkley, having recently graduated from both high school and TV’s Saved by the Bell, gives some of the worst line readings in the history of cinema, certainly for a major theatrical release, enough to spawn a (suprisingly good) musical stage production imitating her performance.

-Shockingly, she was only paid $100k for the lead role in a $45 million picture, while director Paul Verhoeven made $6 million (most of which was withheld when the film tanked theatrically) and screenwriter Joe Eszterhas a then-record-breaking $3.7 million—all, ironically, while making a film satirizing the entertainment industry's exploitation of women.
+Shockingly, she was only paid $100k for the lead role in a $45 million picture, while director Paul Verhoeven made $6 million (two-thirds of which was withheld when the film tanked theatrically) and screenwriter Joe Eszterhas a then-record-breaking $3.7 million — all, ironically, while making a film satirizing the entertainment industry's exploitation of women.

 So, the studio got from Berkley *exactly* what they paid for.
 And I say, "Good for her!"
 It's just a shame that her career was destroyed in the process.